 1. File a Police Report

 Contact local authorities and report the theft.
 Most insurance companies require this document.
+Following official theft reporting guidance can also help ensure your claim process goes smoothly.

 2. Document the Loss